diegodevelops/caffe-pr-circleci/docs/Pipeline_description.md

 # Pipeline description

-We're using CircleCI for our CI/CD pipeline, which is connected to our public Github repo [here](https://github.com/diegodevelops/caffe-pr-circleci/tree/main), and the workflow is triggered automatically everytime we push new code the 'main' branch.
+We're using CircleCI for our CI/CD pipeline, which is connected to this public Github repo [here](https://github.com/diegodevelops/caffe-pr-circleci/tree/main), and the workflow is triggered automatically everytime we push new code to the 'main' branch.

 The workflow is divided into two 'jobs':

-1. **buildd**
+1. **build**
 2. **deploy**

-*Since the app is still in development, we are ommiting a 'hold' filter, and so deployment is being done automatically right after the **build**job.
+*Since the app is still in development, we are ommiting a 'hold' filter, and so deployment is being done automatically right after the **build** job.

 ## Build

-As you can see in the screenshot below, the **build** job is involves eight (8) steps:
+As you can see in the screenshot below, the **build** job involves eight (8) steps:

 1. Spin up environment
 2. Preparing environment variables